 That wasn’t so hard, was it?

 Next time you’re not sure whether to use who or whom, keep this handy substitute trick in your back pocket and you’re good to go.
+Next up, read how to distinguish between your vs. you’re.

 LET’S MEET IN YOUR INBOX 😃